Snowblading (Short Skis) Vs Skiing, How It Feels

 When it comes to the bigger question, of either snowblading or Skiing, it’s quite a simple answer in that Skiing is so much more accessible, but snowblading is fresh and exciting, with a band of dedicated followers.
-Snowblading comprises skiing on two small skis, that have twin-tips, and in snowblading, you do not use poles.
+Snowblading comprises skiing on two small skis, that have twin tips, and in snowblading, you do not use poles.
 It is difficult to master, but it is highly rewarding and exhilarating once mastered.
-More suited to groomed slope and runs, snowblading tends to bog a little in deep powder.
-Snowboarding is one a single, surfboard-like board, and is focused on rail turns and carving on powder.
+More suited to groomed slopes and runs, snowblading tends to bog a little in deep powder.
+Snowboarding is a single, surfboard-like board, and is focused on rail turns and carving on powder.

 Many skiers and snowboarders decide to have a go on snowblades, and before they know it, they are hooked on it all for several reasons.
 The sport is fun and different, and the actual equipment – the skis under your feet – makes it a straightforward sport and past time to excel at.
 It has a very short learning curve.
-People quickly become proficient enough to approach more advanced slopes than what they could have previously, either on skis or snowboards.
+People quickly become proficient enough to approach more advanced slopes than they could have previously, either on skis or snowboards.

 Distinguishing Snowblade Elements

 Several elements make up a snowblade, which we will quickly take a look at.